in Kubernetes / Kubernetes on Kubernetes, Basics, Service, Clusterip, Nodeport, LoadbalancerLast modified at:

 We have examined elsewhere that REST’s server-focused approach can make APIs built adhering to it unnecessarily clunky and unelegant to handle for clients.
 In particular, we’ve established it’s sometimes hard for clients to elegantly access nested resources and to maintain – specifically when attempting the former – good “response efficiency”, i.e. a good ratio between amount of information sent back by the server versus amount actually used.

-in Stuff / Stuff on Rest, Hateoas, Api designLast modified at:
+in Stuff on Rest, Hateoas, Api designLast modified at:

 REST has become the de-facto standard for building modern APIs, but it’s not without its drawbacks.
 Therefore, in today’s time with alternatives being available, it seems reasonable to question that standard.